- Rates & Property

 We’re some of the biggest water consumers in the country and it can put our water network under strain.
 We should always treat water as a precious resource, but over summer it’s especially important to consider the ways we use water and so we are encouraging people to become wai wise at home.

-To ensure we can provide sufficient water for public health and fire-fighting requirements, we may need to introduce water restrictions if our water use gets too high.
-But if we can all change our habits, we’ll reduce the chance of restrictions, and help to ensure we have the same access to water in the future as we have today.
+Instead, if we can all change our habits, we’ll reduce the chance of restrictions and help to ensure we have the same access to water in the future as we have today.

 Tips for maintaining your lawns wisely

 Home lawns are usually the single largest user of water in the home.

 You can take steps to reduce their water demand at all times:

 1. Lawn establishment

 Try to keep lawn establishment to spring and autumn.
 This is the time of year when nature does all the hard work.

 Initially you will need to water more often and less volume.
 As your lawn establishes, the time between watering grows and the amount of water increases.

 Consider Fescues when selecting a variety of grass.
 They will be more drought resistant and better able to cope with peak temperatures we experience in the region, while still offering a fantastic surface to walk on.